PHLAK/SemVer/README.md

 ##### Limit comparison to the major and minor versions only

-> [!IMPORTANT]
-> Ignores the patch and pre-release versions completely
+Ignores the patch and pre-release versions completely

 ```php
 $version1 = new SemVer\Version('v1.2.3-alpha.4');